Yandex Cloud

 To learn more about disk encryption, see Storage.

-• --read-admin-password: admin user password.
+• --read-admin-password: admin password.
 If you specify this parameter in the command, it will prompt you to enter a password.

 • Lowercase Latin letters